Stand out, get noticed and engage your audience with the inverted triangle principle

 Brands are notoriously bad at creating content.
 I can probably count on one hand the content I find reliably interesting/informative/useful from brands.
 The reason for this lack of success is primarily due to the mindset many brands adopt when creating content that is not directly related to a specific product or service.

 An effective content marketing strategy means brands must think like publications.
-Success for any publication is dependent on their readership.
+Success for any publication is dependent on its readership.
 In order to create a strong readership, publications must create content that clearly aligns with what their audience cares about.

-The goal of a magazine or periodical, for example, is to capture as much of its audience’s attention as possible by selecting stories that are relevant, timely and interesting.
+The goal of a magazine or periodical, for example, is to capture as much of its audience’s attention as possible by selecting stories that are relevant, timely, and interesting.

 Unlike publications, brands tend to be obsessed with themselves rather than their audience's interests.
 A brand starts with an idea about itself (mission, values, products, services) and aims to sell this to an audience (the market).
-Brands are therefore very good at selling products via advertising, billboards, press releases or paid search, but not so good at content marketing.
+Brands are therefore very good at selling products via advertising, billboards, press releases, or paid search, but not so good at content marketing.

 Content marketing is a very different beast to advertising.
-It is not a short term, direct response medium and appeals to a much larger addressable audience that’s not immediately in the market for a particular product.
+It is not a short-term, direct response medium and appeals to a much larger addressable audience that’s not immediately in the market for a particular product.

 Brands must, therefore, shift their thinking and pivot toward an attention strategy.
 This is not straightforward, hence the limited success brands have had in the content marketing space.
-But if brands want to make an impact, they must think more like a publication and put their audience’s needs first.
+But if brands want to make an impact, they must think more like a publication and put their customer’s needs first.

 Sell an aspiration, not a product